 Maintenance schedules vary but generally speaking, it looks something like this:

 - 2-4 weeks if they have high stress, have a physically demanding job, and/or are warrior athletes

 - 4-5 weeks if they are moderately active, eat fairly well, and have little to no pain

-In order to reach maintenance, if a person is in relatively good shape but hasn’t had any bodywork recently. it usually takes 2-3 sessions that are 4-14 days apart to get closer to baseline.
+In order to reach maintenance, if a person is in relatively good shape but hasn’t had any bodywork recently. it usually takes 2-3 consecutive sessions to get back to baseline.
 Again, this all depends on how severely tight you are, and how long you have been this way.
 If you are in worse shape, to begin with, see the rehab section below.

 All in all, no matter how it’s scheduled, consistent bodywork truly works wonders!